10 Ways Cultural Identity Has Influenced Asian Art

 A relatively different form of expression of art is done via calligraphy.
 History of Asian art has a strong connection with calligraphy, especially in China, the birthplace of the practice.
 As a shared art practice, Calligraphy is one of the reasons why is Asian art important, and frankly, contributed significantly to its popularity.

-Chinese painting and calligraphy include an emphasis on time and motion.
+Chinese culture places an emphasis on time and motion through its approach to types of painting and calligraphy.
 In addition many Asian ceramicists use unique stamps to seal their work.
 Over the centuries the fine porcelain factory stamp would depict the dynasty the ware was manufactured under.

 9. Cultural Identity Represented by The Visual Arts